carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Automatic Linker Flags Named Metadata
 =====================================

-Some targets support embedding flags to the linker inside individual object files.
-Typically this is used in conjunction with language extensions which allow source files to explicitly declare the libraries they depend on, and have these automatically be transmitted to the linker via object files.
+Some targets support embedding of flags to the linker inside individual object files.
+Typically this is used in conjunction with language extensions which allow source files to contain linker command line options, and have these automatically be transmitted to the linker via object files.

 These flags are encoded in the IR using named metadata with the name ``!llvm.linker.options``.
 Each operand is expected to be a metadata node